-An historical overview and practical introduction to literary theory and criticism.
+The course is a historical overview and practical introduction to literary theory and criticism.
 Students will practice applying major critical paradigms to poems and prose works.
 Designed primarily for majors, who will apply what they learn in classes at Sterling College and in graduate school.
 Theory may be of interest to students in some other majors.
 Addresses some Secondary English licensure standards.
 (Fall/Even Years)